inquisite/Inquisite-UI/README.md

 npm run build
 ```

-## Setup with installations already intact
+## Run with all installations already installed

 ``` bash